gitaroktato/system-design-excercises/tinyurl/README.md

 ## High-level estimates

 Assuming 500 million new URLs per month and 100:1 read:write ratio.
+Let's also assume, that the size of one object is 500 bytes.

 |   Requirement  | Measure    |
 | --- | --- |